Fuma419/lucem-wallet/README.md

 <p align="center"><img width="200px" src="./src/assets/img/bannerBlack.svg"></img></p>

-# Nami
+# Lucem

-Nami is a browser based wallet extension to interact with the Cardano blockchain.
-It's an open-source project maintained by [**IOG**](https://iohk.io/en/blog/posts/2023/11/01/nami-has-a-new-home/).
+Lucem is a browser based wallet extension to interact with the Cardano blockchain.
+It's an open-source project forked from Nami, which is maintained by [**IOG**](https://iohk.io/en/blog/posts/2023/11/01/nami-has-a-new-home/).

 ### Testnet

-Download and extract the zip attached to the latest [Release](https://github.com/input-output-hk/nami/releases).
+Download and extract the zip attached to the latest [Release](https://github.com/Fuma419/lucem-wallet/releases).
 Then go to `chrome://extensions`, click Load unpacked at the top left and select the build folder.

 ### Injected API

-Since Nami is a browser extension, it can inject content inside the web context, which means you can connect the wallet to any website.
+Since Lucem is a browser extension, it can inject content inside the web context, which means you can connect the wallet to any website.
 The exposed API follows [CIP-0030](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030).
 The returned types are in `cbor`/`bytes` format.
 A helpful library for serializing and de-serializing these low-level data structures is the [serialization-lib](https://github.com/Emurgo/cardano-serialization-lib).
 To verify a signature returned from `cardano.dataSign(address, payload)` the [message-signing](https://github.com/Emurgo/message-signing) library helps.

 #### Basic Usage

 - Detect the Cardano provider (`window.cardano`) and detect Nami (`window.cardano.nami`)
-- Request the `api` from `window.cardano.nami.enable()`
+- Request the `api` from `window.cardano.lucem.enable()`
 - Detect which Cardano network the user is connected to (ID 1 = Mainnet, ID 0 = Testnet)
 - Get the user's Cardano account

 #### Methods

 The full list of methods can be found in [CIP-0030](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030).
-For the wallet namespace Nami uses `nami`.
+For the wallet namespace Lucem uses `lucem`.

 **Note:** Nami follows the ongoing [PR](https://github.com/cardano-foundation/CIPs/pull/148) for the `dataSign` endpoint.
 (Very similar to the previous `dataSign` endpoint from Nami).

-Nami also uses a few custom endpoints, which are available under `api.experimental`:
+Lucem also uses a few custom endpoints, which are available under `api.experimental`:

 ##### api.experimental.getCollateral()